Kotlin/kotlin-jupyter/docs/README-STUB.md

 ## Debugging

 1. Run `./gradlew installDebug`.
-Use option `-PdebugPort=` to specify port address for the debugger.
-Default port is 1044.
+Debugger port is selected automatically.
+   Default port is 1044, consequent ports will be used if it's in use.
+If you want an exact port, specify `-PdebugPort=<port>` Gradle option.
-2. Run `jupyter-notebook`
+2. Run `jupyter notebook`, open the desired notebook.
-3. Attach a remote debugger to JVM with specified port
+3. Attach a remote debugger to JVM with corresponding port (debug port number will be printed in terminal on kernel startup).

 ## Adding new libraries